ScaleBio/ScaleRna/docs/dependencies.md

 # Dependency Management

-The ScaleBio RNA workflow requires a number of dependencies to run.
+The ScaleBio Seq Suite: RNA workflow requires a number of dependencies to run.
 These include ScaleBio developed and open-source executables, python libraries, etc. Nextflow provides different options to automatically provide these dependencies.
 Pick one of these approaches and select the corresponding Nextflow configuration `-profile`, or install dependencies manually.

 ## Using Docker or Singularity
 If your system supports [docker containers](https://www.docker.com/), this is the recommended way to handle all dependencies for the ScaleBio RNA workflow.
 We provide pre-built docker containers and the workflow is setup to automatically use them.